 Before he could so much as lift a hand to reach for it, a loud ringing came from the front door, causing Garfield to pop into the air with surprise.
 As he regained his composure, he deduced that the sound was his doorbell ringing, meaning that… someone was there to see him… unannounced?
 He cautiously rose from the chair and padded over to the door.
 Standing in front of the door, he stared at it pensively, waiting to see if his visitor would knock or ring the doorbell again.
 After about a minute and no further declarations of presence from the other side, Garfield figured the visitor might have left.
 Still, curiosity got the best of him and he reached for the doorknob.
 However, when he opened the door, he was indeed greeted by a visitor.

 Garfield felt his heart stop as his eyes widened and his jaw went slack.
 He released what had become a death grip on the doorknob to take two frigid steps back.
 As he gaped, his visitor only looked calmly back into his emerald eyes.

 It was a young woman who appeared to be in her late teens, early twenties at most.
-She was wearing a purely white full skirt dress that glowed in the afternoon sun and hugged her slender figure down to the waist where it gracefully flowed down to just above her knees.
-On her feet was a simple, yet elegant pair of similarly white thong sandals.
-A pearl necklace was accentuated against her pale, seemingly gray porcelain skin.
-Her hair was pin-straight and about shoulder length.
-It was a dark shade of violet that matched her eyes, was shoulder length and pin-straight.
+She was wearing a pure white, full skirt dress that glowed in the afternoon sun and hugged her slender figure down to the waist, where it gracefully flowed down to just above her knees.
+On her feet was a simple, yet elegant pair of white sandals.
+Her hair, a dark shade of violet that matched her eyes, was shoulder length and pin-straight.